rotkehlxen/suncal/README.md

 #### astral wrapper
 Write a function that returns start and end datetime of a given event ("sunrise", "sunset" or "goldenhour").
 For sunrise and sunset, start and end are identical (but astral returns just one timestamp).
+(Franzi, \%)

 #### date ranges
 Write a function that creates a list of dates between "from" and "to".
 E.g. if from="2021-02-01" and to="2021-02-03",